 Keep your chin up

 When you start a new job, it can be a rollercoaster of emotions as you’re stepping out of your comfort zone.
-From day one, you’re adapting to a new environment, meeting new faces and learning the ropes.
+From day one, you’re adapting to a new environment and learning the ropes.
 It’s important to maintain a positive attitude and show your enthusiasm!

-It can be easy to embrace your inner introvert in the first few weeks of work, but it’s important to put yourself out there and network.
-Start by introducing yourself instead of relying on your co-workers to do it for you and ask people what their role entails.
+It can be easy to embrace your inner introvert in the first few weeks of work, but it’s important to put yourself out there and network from a safe distance of course or virtually.
+Start by introducing yourself instead of relying on your co-workers to do it for you and ask people what their roles entail.

 Write everything down